 This is a quote Susan Salvo, one of our master educators and textbook authors, shared on Facebook.
 It pretty much sums up how I feel about life long education.
-Speaking of feelings…… Hope you are having a great month.
-Since I just attended a Walt Fritz Myofascial workshop in Nashville TN, it was a very good one for me.
-This experience reminded me that although I understand the appeal and ease of online CEU’s and have used them; I personally learn so much more when in the company of gifted and curious therapists.
+Speaking of feelings…… I hope you are having a great month.
+Since I just attended a Walt Fritz Myofascial workshop in Nashville, TN, it was a perfect one for me.
+This experience reminded me that although I understand the appeal and ease of online CEU’s and have used them, I personally learn so much more when in the company of gifted and curious therapists.
 Curiosity is one of the most important tools you can bring to an event.

 It’s always a bonus when a workshop draws all kinds of therapists.
-For example this class included occupational therapists, speech therapists, physical therapists, and massage therapists.
-We had massage therapists who worked in settings that ranged from clinical, franchise, spas, yogis, …….
-In addition there were retired dancers (ballet), athletes, professional singers, and business owners.
-It was a room rich in varied experience, backgrounds and approaches to their practice.
-Curiosity about your fellow participants is an opportunity to learn much more then technique.
+For example, this class included occupational therapists, speech therapists, physical therapists, and massage therapists.
+We had massage therapists who worked in settings that ranged from clinical, franchise, spas, yogis.
+Besides, there were retired dancers (ballet), athletes, professional singers, and business owners.
+It was a room rich in varied experience, backgrounds, and approaches to their practice.
+Curiosity about your fellow participants is an opportunity to learn much more than technique.

-One thing that Walt strongly encourages is that participants partner up with different people each practical exchange.
-I know it’s a little bit daunting, especially since some people believe the majority of massage therapists are introverted. hmmmm .
-But I believe its well worth the effort.
-Other than massage school, when do you get the opportunity to practice on so many different bodies and experience touch by so many different therapists?
+One thing that Walt strongly encourages is that participants partner up with different people in each practical exchange.
+I know it’s a little bit daunting, especially since some people believe most massage therapists are introverted.
+Hmm.
+But I believe it's well worth the effort.
+Besides massage school, when do you get the opportunity to practice on so many different bodies and experience touch by so many different therapists?
 It is fascinating to compare and contrast everyone’s interpretation of the technique just demonstrated.
 My Dad always said that everyone you meet knows something you don’t; your job is to learn what it is.
 Really pay attention and be curious about what your partner is bringing with them to the table.

-One of the things I’ve noticed about my favorite educators and presenters are they all have abundant curiosity as a common denominator.
-They teach, write, create visual content all in the name of documenting that journey of curiosity and discovery.
-Sometime it’s like falling down the rabbit hole, but it’s always illuminating.
-Walt Fritz is a perfect example. http://www.myofascialresource.com He has an awesome website that I not only use, but I refer my clients to on a regular basis.
+One of the things I’ve noticed about my favorite educators and presenters is they all have abundant curiosity as a common denominator.
+They teach, write, create visual content, all in the name of documenting that journey of curiosity and discovery.
+Sometimes it’s like falling down the rabbit hole, but it’s always illuminating.
+Walt Fritz is a perfect example. http://www.myofascialresource.com He has an awesome website that I not only use, but I refer my clients to regularly.
 It has something for everybody.
-There is a professional‘s blog that explores theories about what we as therapists are really doing, along with research, and other resources for discussion.
+A professional blog explores theories about what we as therapists are really doing, along with research and other resources for discussion.
 (Rabbit hole time).
-He has technique content that I use all the time and he has self care tips.
-I know I have found a valuable resource when I find myself returning again and again because it find it curiouser and curiouser with each visit.
+He has technique content that I use all the time, and he has self-care tips.
+I know I have found a valuable resource when I find myself returning because I find it curious and curioser with each visit.

 Be well, Do good work, and write to us what you are curious about.